html-artifact

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Create polished single-file HTML artifacts as an alternative to markdown for documents meant to be read by humans.
 Use whenever the user asks for an implementation plan, status report, post-mortem, architecture doc, scaling analysis, capacity dashboard, research explainer, concept walkthrough, PR writeup, or other long-form documents that benefit from richer structure than markdown — KPI tiles, charts, tables, mockups, code blocks with copy buttons, collapsibles, SVG diagrams, or small interactive controls.
 Also use when the user asks for "an HTML file", "HTML artifact", "HTML doc", "HTML version of this", or "a one-pager".
-Do NOT use for React components, web apps, marketing pages, or visually expressive design (use frontend-design); for READMEs, docstrings, agent prompts, CLAUDE.md, or anything destined for git/CLI/another agent (use markdown); or for content under ~50 lines where visual structure doesn't earn its weight.About this skill
+Do NOT use for React components, web apps, marketing pages, or visually expressive design (use frontend-design); for READMEs, docstrings, agent prompts, CLAUDE.md, or anything destined for git/CLI/another agent (use markdown); or for content under ~50 lines where visual structure doesn't earn its weight.Key capabilities

 html-artifact